PartlySaneStudios/partly-sane-skies/README.md

 ### Incorrect Pet for Minion Alert

 If you do not the right pet selected for leveling up minions, you will be warned so that you never lose any pet EXP because you still have your level 100 dungeon pet activated.
+An optional World War II (1938-1945) air raid siren can be activated.

 ### Non Chat Color